 Chihuly Garden and Glass is a lesser known diamond in Seattle's long list of major attractions, but those who go know it can't be missed.
 What makes it such a gem?
 Well, for starters, Chihuly Garden and Glass lives at the Seattle Center, almost right at the base of the Space Needle, Seattle's most recognized attraction.
 Some people visit Chihuly Garden and Glass as a way to kill time waiting to ascend Space Needle, but often, they are the ones even more impressed by the magnificence of the museum.
 It's not #1 on TripAdvisor's list of things to do in Seattle for no reason.
 The sheer scope of the glasswork is something you'll gawk at, and the colorful displays will give you something to talk about for days.

 Tickets and Hours

-Chihuly Garden and Glass also offers package deals that include admission to the Space Needle, but Seattle CityPASS is the best way to save money and see more of Seattle's best attractions without paying separate admission every time.
-With Seattle CityPASS, booklet holders will see either Chihuly Garden and Glass or Pacific Science Center, the Space Needle, the Seattle Aquarium, the Argosy Cruises Harbor Tour, and either the Museum of Pop Culture or the Woodland Park Zoo.
-Five attractions packaged together for $79 (a 51% savings), plus little bonuses with each attraction.
+Chihuly Garden and Glass also offers package deals that include admission to the Space Needle, but Seattle CityPASS® tickets are the best way to save money and see more of Seattle's best attractions without paying separate admission every time.
+Seattle CityPASS® ticket holders will see either Chihuly Garden and Glass or Pacific Science Center, the Space Needle, the Seattle Aquarium, the Argosy Cruises Harbor Tour, and either the Museum of Pop Culture or the Woodland Park Zoo.
+Five attractions packaged together for (a savings), plus little bonuses with each attraction.

 Tips and Tricks for a Better Visit